Chapel of St Mary and St Nathalan: History

+The chapel was abandoned after the reformation.

 Area history

-The Chapel of St. Mary and St. Nathalan is one of the oldest surviving structures in Kincardineshire.
+The Chapel of St Mary and St Nathalan is one of the oldest surviving structures in Kincardineshire.
 About one kilometre to the west is the ancient Causey Mounth trackway, which was constructed on high ground to make passable this only available medieval route from coastal points south of Stonehaven into Aberdeen.
 This route specifically connected the River Dee crossing (where the present Bridge of Dee is situated) via Muchalls Castle and Cowie Castle from the south.
-(Hogan, 2007) The route was that taken by William Keith, 7th Earl Marischal and the Marquess of Montrose when they led a Covenanter army of 9000 men in the battle of the Civil War in 1639.
+(Hogan, 2007) The route was that taken by Earl Marischal and the Marquess of Montrose when they led a Covenanter army of 9,000 men in the first battle of the Wars of the Three Kingdoms in 1639.